Raising Awareness: The Hidden Epidemic of Violence Against Children.

 violence against children-

-– and results in the educational and vocational under-achievement.
+– and results in educational and vocational underachievement.

-• Result in the negative coping and health risk behaviours- Most Children exposed to the violence and other adversities are substantially more likely to
+• Result in negative coping and health risk behaviors—Most Children exposed to violence and other adversities are substantially more likely to

-– have the higher rates of anxiety, depression, other mental health problems and suicide.
+– have higher rates of anxiety, depression, other mental health problems, and suicide.

 • lead to unintended pregnancies